Updated June 19, 2023

 Input string: A string containing different vowels separated by spaces.

-Output: List containing vowels which are then traversed using for loop.
+Output: We traverse a list containing vowels using a for loop.

 Input string: String containing all the Union territories in India separated by a comma and space.

 Output: List containing different UTs.
 Each UT is then printed using for loop.